 If you are still looking for a camp doctor, here is a contact:

 Did you know?
 Youth Groups receive special pricing at the Connecticut Science Center!
 Enjoy a full day of hands-on FUN with more than 165 interactive exhibits, stunning 3D movies, and NEW programs, stage shows, exhibits, and events we’ve created just for you.
 We are now accepting reservations for spring and summer Youth Group trips!
 Book now.

 Thimble Island Tours

 Take a break from New Haven’s bustling cityscape and bring your students on a field trip to Horse Island, a rustic island off the coast of Branford, CT.
 Guided nature walks can be arranged for small groups, and last about an hour.
 These walks cover a variety of topics, including what the island was like before Yale’s purchase, what has changed since Yale’s acquisition, and why the Thimble Islands have unique flora that are distinctively different from the mainland.
 Additionally, groups will have the chance to explore the island’s newly built trails, stopping at the island’s northern and southern tips, Maya’s cove, and various tidal pools.
-For more information contact Kate Vieillard at email@example.com.
+It can hold 35-45 people.
+For more information contact your Program Director.

-At this time, if you have not already received your participation list it will be provided.
+At this time, if you have not already received your participation list please let your program staff know.
 We require all participation lists to be returned to us 14 days before your arrival.
 A fine will be incurred for each day it is late.